FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 The restore process is quite simple:

-* Shut down old NSX Manager
+* Shut down old NSX-T Manager
 * Deploy from ova a new one with the same name, ip, login and other settings
 * Log in to the new one
 * Restore the backup from your backup repository